Workshops & Classes

 Medicine of place

 Join me in the forest and gardens of R&J Riverbrook Farm and discover the medicine of place.
 One of my first herb teachers said the best medicine is growing right outside your door.
-From the humble Dandelion to forest natives to cultivated medicinals in our gardens, we have evolved with plant medicine.
+From the humble Dandelion, forest natives and cultivated medicinals in our gardens, we have evolved with plants.

-Take a journey into seasonal medicine of place from May through October, from Hawthorn flower to Hawthorn berry.
-We’ll meet once a month on my botanical sanctuary land and together explore one or two plants growing in season.
-Learn to identify the plant, learn its energetics, taste, organ affinity and the best method of preparation.
+Experience seasonal medicine crafting from June through October in my forest and medicinal gardens.
+Plan to meet once a month in person to study and get to know one or two plants growing in season.
+Learn to identify the plant, learn its energetics, its taste, organ affinity and the best method of preparation.
 We’ll create a monograph and study the plant for the entire month.
-The first class is tentatively set for the first Sunday of May in the early afternoon with a plant walk and an introduction to our first plant of study, Hawthorn Leaf & Flower.
-May 4th 2025 thru Oct 5th 2025
+If the group would like more instruction, we could meet on a Zoom platform later in the month.
+The first class is tentatively set for June depending on interest and the group’s availabilty.

 Class duration 2+ hours and will be limited to 6 persons

-A list of plants we’ll study, class supplies, time and address will be sent when you register.
+A class syllabus is available upon request.
+Class supplies, time and address will be sent when you register.

-$59 for each class/work trade considered for part of class fee
+$45 for each class/work trade considered for part of class fee.

 I have been studying and working with plants for over 20 years with certifications from the School of Evolutionary Herbalism with 172 hours in Medical Astrology and Vitalism.
 I also completed a 2 year study with Rosemary Gladstar, an 8 month study with Pam Montgomery and many online hours with Tammi Sweet and many other well known herbalists.
-I have been living in relationship with the plants of this land since 1998.
+I have been living in relationship with the plants of this land since 1998 and this offering is my give back to the plants for their generosity.

 PLANT EXTRACTION WORKSHOP